Biden, Suga to send signal to assertive China at U.S.-Japan summit

 Suga took over as premier last September, inheriting a China policy that sought to balance security concerns with deep economic ties.

-Human rights concerns have deepened over mass detentions of Muslim Uighurs in the Xinjiang region.
-China denies abuses, but the United States has said Beijing is perpetrating a genocide.
+Rights concerns have deepened over the treatment of Muslim Uighurs in China's Xinjiang region.
+China denies abuses, but Washingtonsays Beijing is perpetrating a genocide.

 Suga will be the first foreign leader to meet Biden in person since the president took office, something that could give Suga a boost ahead of a general election this year.

-“Asking Suga to meet the president first means a lot - that China competition is critical and who is the best partner?
-Japan,” said Toshihiro Nakayama, a political science professor at Keio University.
+"Asking Suga to meet the president first means a lot - that China competition is critical and who is the best partner?
+Japan," said Toshihiro Nakayama of Japan's Keio University.

 "That also means that Japan has to do more."